tomhula/jecarate/README.md

-# JeCarate - Canteen Food Rating Application
+# Jecarate - Canteen Food Rating Application

 JeCarate is a web application designed for rating canteen meals.
 It allows users to provide feedback on various aspects of their dining experience, including portion size, taste, temperature, presentation, and value for money.